trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _The NGINX configuration recommended in most cases - running one worker process per CPU core - makes the most efficient use of hardware resources._

 NGINX uses a custom event loop which was designed specifically for NGINX - all connections are processed in a highly efficient run-loop in a limited number of single-threaded processes called workers.
+Worker processes accept new requests from a shared listen socket and execute a loop.
+There’s no specialized distribution of connections to the workers in NGINX; this work is done by the OS kernel mechanisms which notifies a workers.

+  > _Upon startup, an initial set of listening sockets is created. workers then continuously accept, read from and write to the sockets while processing HTTP requests and responses._ - from [The Architecture of Open Source Applications - NGINX](http://aosabook.org/en/nginx.html).

 Multiplexing works by using a loop to increment through a program chunk by chunk operating on one piece of data/new connection/whatever per connection/object per loop iteration.
 It is all based on events multiplexing like `epoll()`, `kqueue()`, or `select()`.
 Within each worker NGINX can handle many thousands of concurrent connections and requests per second.